jmvogt/Unity-LPC-Character-Animator/README.md

 ##Quick Instructions
 (until I get a youtube video up)
   1. Open the project in unity.
-It may take a while for all of the assets to import as there are ~52k sprites.
+It will take a bit of time to import the assets as there are ~52k sprites.
+This will only happen the first time you open the project.
-2. Open the demo scene
+  2. Open the demo scene from the root Assets folder.
   3. From the Hierarchy window, select the AtlasManager GameObject.
 Under the Atlas Manager script, click load.
-The first time this may take 15-20 seconds but the next time should be much faster.
+The first time this may take 15-20 seconds but the next time it should be much faster.
-4. Once all the models have loaded, click on the play button.
-All of the sprites will pack the first time playing, but the second time will be much faster.
+  4. Once all the models have loaded, click on play.
+All sprites will be packed the first time you play, but the second time this will be skipped.
   5. Replace any slot on the left hand side with a value from the Atlas Manager script's Model List attribute.
 Additionally, you can provide a RGBT value on the right hand side to color the model.
   6. Click generate

 ##v0.1 Roadmap (Core Functionality):
   * ~~Mechanism for loading a large number of spritesheets up front~~